siderolabs/talos/src/docs/src/content/components/blockd.md

     weight: 80
 ---

-Dianemo comes with a reserved block device with three partitions:
+Talos comes with a reserved block device with three partitions:

 - an EFI System Partition (`ESP`)
 - a `ROOT` partition mounted as read-only that contains the minimal set of binaries to operate system services